 Conversely, any modules you no longer need, you can get rid of under the Uninstall tab.

-Besides the default modules, there are also a lot of options available from third-party developers.
-Adding them to your site very much works like installing Drupal themes, which we covered earlier in the tutorial.
+Besides the default modules, there are also a lot of options available from the Drupal community.
+Adding them to your site works similarly to installing themes.

-There are a lot more modules to choose from than themes, namely 46,000+.
-If you are not sure which of them make sense to install, here are a few great options:
+If you are not sure which modules to install, here are a few popular and useful options:

 Check Your Block Regions